kinnara-digital-studio/kecak-workflow/docs/scheduler.md

 <img src = "https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/scheduler_add.png" alt = "scheduler add" />

-*Description :
+Description :

-Job name : Specifies the job name of the job schedule entries with which you want to work.
+**Job name** : Specifies the job name of the job schedule entries with which you want to work.
-Group Job Name :
-Trigger name : a component that defines the schedule upon which a given Job will be executed.
+**Group Job Name** : Group name for the data set that contains many job names **Trigger name** : A component that defines the schedule upon which a given Job will be executed.
-Group Trigger Name :
-Job class name : nama dari class yang ada di sana
-CRON : waktu yang harus kita set , setiap berapa lama scheduler ini di running (jam, menit)
+**Group Trigger Name** : Trigger name for the data set that contains many trigger names **Job class name** : The name of the class in the program CRON : the time we have to set, every time this scheduler is running

 <img src = "https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/scheduler_fillAdd.png" alt = "scheduler fill add" />